bovkun/knowledgebase/README.md

   <tr>
     <td>ProviderCategory</td>
     <td>String</td>
     <td>The type of the entity that authorized the listing to be syndicated.
-Must contain one of these values:
+Must have one of these values:
       <ul>
         <li>Aggregator</li>
         <li>Broker</li>